FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 Make sure those names match to avoid confusion here for users.

 Additional naming tips:
 - Do not include the CakePHP major version number here or for the composer package name or description.
-The README can state the version per branch instead.
+The README can state the version per branch instead or link to the wiki which then can do this across all branches in a less cumbersome way.

 ## Tips for creating CakePHP plugins